John Fegan (actor): Television

+Theatre

 Incidents of note

-Fegan appeared uncredited as a drover in the 1960 film the Sundowners.
+Fegan appeared uncredited as a drover in the 1960 film The Sundowners.
 Robert Mitchum, who starred in the film, is quoted as having said of that production "We didn't have stuntmen, so they got an Irish expatriate off the docks, and he beat the tar out of me" (referring to filming brawl scene).
 Fegan was the Irish expatriate in question.

-In 1970 John Fegan guest starred in an episode of The Link Men, yet another Australian police drama.
+In 1970 Fegan guest starred in an episode of The Link Men, yet another Australian police drama.
 It would have been a footnote in a short-lived series, but for an incident on set.
-Two young actors were performing or rehearsing a fight scene when Frank Packer, the owner of the Network, came in.
+Two young actors were performing or rehearsing a fight scene when Frank Packer, the owner of the Nine Network, came in.
 Packer, who had been a boxer in his younger days but who at the time was in his mid-sixties, declared that they were doing it wrong and demonstrated the correct technique by putting the actor playing the police officer in a headlock.
 Fegan, also in his sixties, had been watching from behind the camera and suggested that, since the young actor was the one who was supposed to be performing the headlock then perhaps Packer should demonstrate on him (Fegan) so the young actor could watch.
 Packer got Fegan in the same headlock but Fegan, who had also been a boxer in his younger days, got the better of him and Packer ended up on the ground.
 According to an article about the event in the Sydney Morning Herald, Packer's hearing aid came flying out and Fegan lashed out and crushed it with his foot.
 Packer insisted that Fegan be fired on the spot.
-Upon being advised that Fegan was performing a single-episode guest role only, Packer's response was reportedly "Well, sack him when he's finished".
+Upon being advised that Fegan was performing a single episode guest role only, Packer's response was reportedly "Well, sack him when he's finished".